jeffpyke/remy/README.md

 * All the dna files used for our results are present in `dna_files` folder

 * The configurations used for 2018 runs are present in `configurations` folder

+* Window transformation parameters can be adjusted in `src/whiskers.hh`

+To produce the graphs:

+We have updated the `tests/run-plot-script.py` to produce results in `tests/plot-results`.
+A new trained algorithm can be plotted in following way:

+* Using `make`
+  * Update `REMYCC_NAME` in `tests/run-plot-script.py`
+  * Run `make -j check` (this also runs additional checks)

+* Calling the script directly
+  * Update `REMYCC_NAME` in `tests/run-plot-script.py`
+  * Setup srcdir variable using `export srcdir=<path to remy>/remy/tests`
+  * Run `./run-plot-scripts.py`

+The resultant csv file is generated in `tests/plot-results/data`.
+We used this method to generate score for individual rule files and then used separte python script to combine them together.
+The script can be found in `tests/plot-results/data/plot.ipynb`